Xuerli/ABC_Datalog/README.md

 # Changes with the Datalog version
 The FOL version supports full first order logic (without the standard equality).
 You can add non-Horn clauses, functions and equality axioms (for evaluating functions).
 The repair can generate solution with added functions, constraint axioms, theorems and potentially with orphan variables.

+# Work done in the MSc project
+Changes are made to multiple files in the  `code` directory, notably:
+- `proof.pl` for the fault detection module
+- `repairPlanGen.pl`, `repairApply.pl` , `ruleMod.pl`, `reformation.pl` for the repair generation module
+- `util.pl` for auxiliary functions

 # evaluation theories
 This folder contains the faulty theories tested in the evaluation in our project.
 The ones with name *h.pl is a theory with heuristics, while ones with name *nh.pl is the corresponding theory without heuristics.

 # code
 This folder contains the code of the ABC repair system, which is written in Prolog.
 The predicate abc/0 in file main.pl is the main entrance.
 An example of running the code is given below, where PATH is the directory to your code.
 Ideally, three commands below should be done one by one to make sure none is failed.